balsama/lightning_strict/README.md

 dependencies recursively) to the specific versions included in Lightning's composer.lock file when it was released.

+## PHP Version
+Lightning's dependencies are updated in an environment which runs php 7.0.
+Since this package is directly based on historical Lightning composer.lock files, that means that certain dependencies will need at least php 7.0 to run.
+We've added a minimum php vesion to the generated composer.json files.
+Unfortunately, there is no workaround if your environment uses PHP 5.6.

 ## Inspiration
-This was inspired by and largely copies most of its code from [webflo's](https://github.com/webflo) awesome [drupal-core-strict project](https://github.com/webflo/drupal-core-strict).
+This was inspired by and heavily borrows code from [webflo's](https://github.com/webflo) awesome [drupal-core-strict project](https://github.com/webflo/drupal-core-strict).
 Thank you.